 And as far as the other so-called benefits go, Dr. Gunter says there’s no truth to them, simply because “there’s no such thing as magic.”
 Granted, she does believe that some women may feel short-term benefits from these eggs because of the placebo effect.
 “But this is a potentially harmful placebo—both from a possible risk of infection and from how this practitioner is recommending you use them,” says Dr. Gunter.

 There are plenty of effective ways to address the problems this jade egg supposedly solves.
-If you’re having sex troubles, for instance, Dr. Streicher recommends trying to hone in on what the root of the problem is, and then figuring out an effective solution.
+If you’re having sexual issues, for instance, Dr. Streicher recommends trying to hone in on what the root of the problem is, and then figuring out an effective solution.
 For example, if you’re struggling to reach orgasm, Dr. Streicher advises taking some time to get to know your body through masturbation: “Find out where your clitoris is and how to stimulate it.
 Or invest in a good vibrator, which has been scientifically proven to address this challenge.”

 Most importantly, it's crucial to realize there’s no cure-all for your problems, says Dr. Streicher.
 And even if there was, it likely wouldn't come in the form of a product promoted by a celebrity.
 “Just the fact that they’re famous, doesn’t mean they have some insider knowledge,” she says.

 A better solution is to seek help from an actual doctor, rather than rely on a mystical egg to fix everything.
 Especially since, as Dr. Streicher points out, the questionable benefits of the product are just not worth the potential harm.